Cuprate/old_book/src/monero/database/errors.md

     BLOCK_PARENT_DNE(const char* s) : DB_EXCEPTION(s) { }
 };
 ```
-Only used one time in `add_block()` function when the found parent of the block isn't the previous one in blockchain canonical order.
+Only used one time in `add_block()` function when the referenced parent of the block isn't the previous one in blockchain canonical order.
 Block N must have Block N-1 as the parent.
 ```cpp
     blk_height *prev = (blk_height *)parent_key.mv_data;
     if (prev->bh_height != m_height - 1)